christianacca/web-api-starter/docs/github-workflow-direct-callback-migration-plan.md

 ### Feed Forward

 - Phase 0 is now complete.
 Keep Phase 1 changes limited to message contract and queue ownership isolation so the verified webhook benchmark remains a stable comparison point.
-- Phase 1 locked the neutral Durable event names to `WorkflowInProgress` and `WorkflowCompleted`; Phase 2 should raise those same events from queue processing rather than introducing a second event vocabulary.
+- Phase 1 locked one shared GitHub workflow message-name set to `GithubWorkflowInProgress` and `GithubWorkflowCompleted`; Phase 2 should reuse those same names for both Durable events and queue routing rather than introducing a second event vocabulary.
-- Phase 1 locked `QueueMessageMetadata.MessageType` to `GithubWorkflowInProgress` and `GithubWorkflowCompleted`; later phases should reuse those exact values in workflows, scripts, and queue consumers.
 - Phase 1 added contract validation inside `ExampleQueue` while keeping webhook delivery active; Phase 2 should replace the current validation-only branch with Durable event raising in the same queue owner instead of creating a second `default-queue` trigger.
+- Phase 1 also established that payload `status` is redundant because `QueueMessageMetadata.MessageType` already conveys the same lifecycle state to both code and human operators; later phases should treat `MessageType` as the only status carrier for this queue contract.

 ### Phase 1 Execution Log

 - Date: 2026-03-24
 - Agent: GitHub Copilot (GPT-5.4)
-- Summary of completed work: Added a neutral workflow queue contract in the Functions project, moved orchestration event names into a shared type, extended `ExampleQueue` to recognize and validate `GithubWorkflowInProgress` and `GithubWorkflowCompleted` messages on `default-queue`, and kept the existing webhook delivery path intact.
+- Summary of completed work: Added a shared GitHub workflow queue contract in the Functions project, moved orchestration event names into the same shared GitHub workflow message-name type used by queue routing, extended `ExampleQueue` to recognize and validate `GithubWorkflowInProgress` and `GithubWorkflowCompleted` messages on `default-queue`, and kept the existing webhook delivery path intact.
 - Verification run: `build functions`; repo search for `GithubWorkflowInProgress|GithubWorkflowCompleted`; repo search for `GithubWebhook.Workflow(InProgress|Completed)Event`.
 - Files changed: `src/Template.Functions/GithubWorkflowOrchestrator/GithubWorkflowContracts.cs`; `src/Template.Functions/GithubWorkflowOrchestrator/GithubWebhook.cs`; `src/Template.Functions/GithubWorkflowOrchestrator/GithubWorkflowOrchestrator.cs`; `src/Template.Functions/ExampleQueue.cs`; `docs/github-workflow-direct-callback-migration-plan.md`
-- Findings: The orchestrator was coupled to webhook-owned event-name constants, so Phase 1 introduced a neutral event contract before any queue cutover work.
+- Findings: The orchestrator was coupled to webhook-owned event-name constants, so Phase 1 introduced one shared GitHub workflow message-name contract before any queue cutover work.
 The existing `MessageBody` plus `QueueMessageMetadata` envelope was sufficient for the workflow queue design, so no second queue envelope was needed. `ExampleQueue` can now act as the contract-validation point for workflow queue messages while remaining the only `default-queue` trigger.
-- Feed-forward updates applied to later phases: Locked the message-type names and minimum payload fields in the plan, and constrained Phase 2 to extend the existing `ExampleQueue` branch rather than creating a competing queue-triggered function.
+- Feed-forward updates applied to later phases: Locked the shared GitHub workflow message names and minimum payload fields in the plan, removed redundant payload `status` from the contract because `MessageType` already conveys the same state, and constrained Phase 2 to extend the existing `ExampleQueue` branch rather than creating a competing queue-triggered function.
 - Remaining risks: The phase commit remains intentionally uncreated because no explicit commit instruction was given in this session.
 Queue message handling is validation-only in this phase by design; Durable event raising still belongs to Phase 2.

 ---